 We are improving educational opportunities for children with deafblindness, both at home and in school.
 Our projects have demonstrated the value of providing Teaching Assistants to support students with deafblindness in the classroom, and we continue to work with government to ensure that the education system is made more inclusive for students with disabilities.

 Our livelihoods work supports young people with deafblindness to acquire skills that will enable them to start a business.
 We are helping a Vocational Education and Training Centre to become more inclusive, ensuring that courses are tailored to the needs of students with deafblindness.
 We are also supporting young people with deafblindness to become active participants in their local communities through their income generating activities.

-have been screened for sensory impairments in the last two years.
+were screened for sensory impairments and related risk factors in the last year.

 were confirmed to have deafblindness or other complex disabilities following screening and are being provided with appropriate support.